March 9, 2019: Tamer Seckin, MD – Symptoms of Many Systems Leading to Multiorgan Surgery

 How about the flattened vascular buds show the one that you saw smashed to the peritoneum has shown glands in it.
 Whether this means anything, it’s up to you to decide and think.
 Whatever is happening in endometriosis is happening right here, I believe.
 Everything we should really look science, science-wise, whatever, all the things we heard yesterday.
 It was a great presenter.
 I think yesterday was the best start we ever had for the meeting.
 I was very excited and this is the area I think we should really also focus.
 When does the gland comes and why Stroma is so important.
 Stroma is the cement that really gets endometriosis.
 Why is it in some patients it goes all the way to an end-stage case where a pelvis gets frozen all the way to the bone.

 You see how angiogenesis and it’s fibrotic elements here.
 When you look at this picture, you can write 10,000 of pages on this page, on this one single inflammatory happening here.
 It’s like when I was in high school, my chemistry teacher told me, this is a flame and my professor wrote 10,000 pages of a book about this one single flame.
 I think this inflammation also will be written more and more.
-I’m glad we are united under this team this weekend here.
+I’m glad we are united under the team this weekend here.
 The peritoneum is a pristine, shiny, beautiful organ.
 I may say organ for us.
 It is a very thin vendor telium and basement membrane.
 It’s like silk.
 What happens with endometriosis?
 This is what happens within endometriosis.
 You don’t see any lesion here, but trust me there is in that little bit area.
 More importantly, there are peritoneal holes.
 These peritoneal holes really represent this secretive and occultness of endometriosis.

 How it really gives symptoms of yesterday.
 Dr. Mark Passover explained beautifully even how these sympathetic, parasympathetic have leads to the sent brain where the pain is really recognized.
 All discomfort has nothing to do with a lot of things we know about.
 Secret retroperitoneal, parasympathetic and sympathetic nerves that are giving signals and side kicking other nerves.
 This is exactly what’s happening.
 These holes make the interfering with the hemodynamics of the peritoneum and the way the patients feel bloated and everything.
 Whatever it is, the insult goes all the way to retroperitoneum directly inner waste the nerves.
 I put this a diluted methylene blue.
 We push it with pressure.
 It’s a hydrodistention and you see how this peritoneum looks here.
 This is another one.
 Look, this is a pure inflammation.
 The same area, look at how it looks.